 Highlight items and press ▶ to select or deselect.
 If Autofocus/self-timer is selected, a beep will sound when the camera focuses and during self-timer and remote control photography; to mute the beep, remove the check from this item.

-Select Shutter to play a sound when the shutter is released, or remove the check from this item to mute the shutter.
-Press to exit when settings are complete.
+Select Electronic shutter to play a sound when the electronic shutter is released, or remove the check from this item to mute the shutter.
+Press (a) to exit when settings are complete.